 Think about what you want to accomplish during the visit: Try to prioritize what's most important for you during the call, as time may be limited.
 Have any information with you that you want to share, like a positive pregnancy test, prescription refill information, and any labs.
 Please have your insurance and ID for verification.

 Set the scene.

 Find a quiet, private place to talk – away from children, pets and other distractions.
-Make sure you can be there for 30 minutes or so.
-Most actual appointments last about 15 minutes.
+Make sure you are available for a minimum of 30 minutes.
+Find a comfortable spot to sit; please don't walk around during your appointment.
 Charge or plug in your phone or computer; get some paper and a pen for taking notes.
 It is helpful to use headphones if you can.
-Please sit in one spot and not plan to move around.
-We will not have visits if you are operating a vehicle. if you do not drive and video/talk.
+We will not have a visit if you are operating a vehicle.